minosthem/filmoid/ReadMe.md

 # Filmoid

-## Properties explained
+## Project configuration

 The first set of options are used so as to setup the necessary folders which are the Datasets folder which contains the csv files with the datasets to be used, the resources folder which contains the word embeddings file and the output directory.

+The word embeddings and dataset information is also used in the preprocessing step.
+In the output directory, the input vectors are stored, therefore if the files are found they are loaded and the preprocessing step is skipped.

+Finally, there are properties regarding the models configuration (e.g. number of neighbors in KNN etc).

 Below, some information on the properties is presented:

 * os: define your operating system.
 The possible values that are currently handled by the software are linux and windows